Ben Procter (production designer)

-Ben Procter is an American art director, illustrator, production designer, and visual effects artist.
-He is mostly known for his artistic designs on the film Avatar: The Way of Water (2022), for which he was nominated for the Academy Award for Best Production Design at the 95th Academy Awards.
+Ben Procter is an American art director and production designer.
+He is best known for his work on the Avatar film series, serving as a concept art director on the first film (2009) and as the co-production designer for Avatar: The Way of Water (2022) and the upcoming Avatar: Fire and Ash (2025).
+For The Way of Water, he received a nomination for the Academy Award for Best Production Design at the 95th Academy Awards.